hilalfnisanci/hilalfnisanci/README.md

 </h3>

 <h6>
-I am a 4. grade student at Kocaeli University.
-I love the entire process of software developing.
-I enjoy to be interested in sports and art fields and spend time in these areas.
+Hello, I'm Hilal.
+I am someone who loves research, can work harmoniously within a team, takes responsibility, and has strong communication skills.
+Outside of work, I enjoy engaging in artistic activities and exploring new places.
+This not only nurtures my creativity but also broadens my perspective.
+Throughout my education, I have been involved in various projects.
+In different internship experiences, I successfully managed both individual and team projects.
 </h6>

 <h2 >